 To protect others in your community:

 - The person who is sick should stay home unless they need medical care.
 This is called isolation.

-- Other household members also should stay home.
+- Other household members also might need to stay home if they are not fully vaccinated (or boosted, depending on age).
 This is called quarantine.

 When Should I Call the Doctor?

 If the person you're caring for seems to be getting sicker, call your doctor right away.
 Tell the doctor about their symptoms and whether they've been tested for COVID-19.